EN

 The Cathedral Treasury

 The Cologne Cathedral Treasury (Domschatzkammer) houses one of Europe's most important collections of ecclesiastical artifacts, spanning more than a millennium of religious art and history.
-Located on the east side of the north transept, the treasury contains precious reliquaries, liturgical equipment, manuscripts, vestments, and other valuable objects.
+Located on the east side of the north transept, the treasury contains precious reliquaries, liturgical equipment, manuscripts, vestments, and historic religious objects.

 Among the oldest treasures are early Christian artifacts dating back to the 4th century.
 The collection includes some of the earliest examples of Christian art in Europe, providing a fascinating glimpse into the development of religious iconography and craftsmanship over the centuries.